HangfireIO/Hangfire/README.md

 BackgroundJob.Enqueue<NotificationService>(x => x.SendNotification(1, "hello"));
 ```

 During the performance of a job, HangFire Worker will activate an instance of the job and then invoke the given method.
 Job activation is performed by the `JobActivator.Current` instance.
 Default `JobActivator` uses `Activator.CreateInstance` method, so it can instantiate only classes with default constructor.
+You can [override](https://github.com/odinserj/HangFire/wiki/Best-Practices) this behavior.

 ### … and relax